 As a child she dreamed of being a teacher and always loved taking care of others.
 She spent many hours in the back yard, mixing up "perfumes" with smashed leaves and sitting on top of dirt piles.
 She was only fourteen years old when she got her first job in childcare.
 She immediately fell in love taking care of children and started on her path of work and study.

-Over the last twenty years, she has worked as a childcare provider, teacher, and infant development specialist.
+Over the last twenty years, she has worked as a childcare provider, teacher, infant development specialist, and somatic movement therapist.
 She has come across many teachers and collaborators that have informed her way.
 Her practice integrates wisdom from many frames of thought including Waldorf, Forest School, Attachment Theory, Somatics, and the 8 Shields model.
 Her formal education has included a BA in Child Development, an MA in Early Childhood Mental Health, and a certification from the School for Body-Mind Centering.

 She is looking forward to inviting more family and teachers into Wellspring over the next few years!

 "Our experience with the nature school was extremely positive.
 Our son had always had a hard time being at daycare so we were concerned he would have a hard time joining Ashley's class but her love for children is so evident that right from day 1 he felt completely at ease.
 Every day he would return from nature school with a huge smile, singing songs, interacting well with other kids and pleasantly dirty from learning about nature.
 It was an extremely positive first impression for our son of what a teacher can be and what a learning environment can feel like."